 Furthermore, students can join student organizations that help them connect socially and professionally, as well as to conduct meaningful community service.
 These organizations take learning out of the classroom and into the world of leaders currently pursuing careers in homeland security.
-As noted above, we are pleased to announce Omicron Sigma Sigma ( $O\Sigma\Sigma$ ) as a new sponsored student organization with the following mission: "to provide members with involvement in social and professional engagements, as well as learning opportunities that will better prepare them for careers in Homeland Security and related professions."
-Consider participating in extracurricular activities such as $O\Sigma\Sigma$ and other student organizations.
-Click on the following link to view all student organizations associated with the college: CJSMS student organizations.
+As noted above, consider joining Omicron Sigma Sigma (OSS), a sponsored student organization, by clicking into the QR code on the right.
+The organization aims to: "provide members with involvement in social and professional engagements, as well as learning opportunities that will better prepare them for careers in Homeland Security and related professions."
+View a listing of all student organizations associated with the college at CJSMS student organizations.